Roxie Baeyens: Early life and education

 Baeyens was born and raised in Baguio, Philippines.
-Her mother, Julia Agnaonao is a real estate broker and environmentalist from Catengan, Besao, Mountain Province and her father, Walter Baeyens was an information technology specialist from Brussels, Belgium.
+Her mother, Julia Agnaonao is a real estate broker and environmentalist from Catengan, Besao, Mountain Province, and her father, Walter Baeyens was an information technology specialist from Brussels, Belgium.
 She is the youngest of three siblings.
 Her older sister, Michelle lives in Belgium while her brother Jeff Anthony is a mechanical engineer based in Subic.

 She studied at Baguio City National High School and finished her college education at Saint Louis University with a degree in Tourism Management.

 Pageantry

-Face of Tourism Philippines
+Face of Tourism 2019

-Baeyens competed and won the crown of the Face of Tourism Philippines 2019 pageant held at SMX Convention Center Manila at the Mall of Asia in Pasay City, Philippines on April 7, 2019.
-She also bagged major awards which included: Face of Wellness, Face of Elegance, and Face of Festivity.

-In the final question and answer category, she was asked the question: "Why should you be the next Face of Tourism Philippines 2019" She answered:As a tourism graduate, I’ve learned one important thing.
-The best way to find yourself is to lose in the service of others.
-If I were to gain the crown tonight, I will encourage others to be like me not only to help the environment, contribute to the economy of the Philippines but teach them even with the small act of goodness, it could lead to something big; that’s what makes a winner and that’s the life I want to lead.
-God is happy if He will give us a gift.
-But God would be happier if we would be the answer to somebody else’s prayer.”
+On April 7, 2019, Baeyens competed at the Face of Tourism Philippines 2019 pageant.
+Leading up to the competition, she won the three special awards Face of Wellness, Face of Elegance, and Face of Festivity.
+She advanced to the final question and answer round, where she was asked why should she win the crown.
+In her response, she emphasized her background in tourism as a means of encouraging others to "only to help the environment, contribute to the economy of the Philippines but teach them even with the small act of goodness, it could lead to something big".'

-She represented the Philippines in the international competition, Miss Tourism & Culture Universe in Myanmar in September 2019, where she won first runner-up.
+At the end of the event, she was named the winner.
+As the national titleholder, she represented the country at the Miss Tourism and Culture Universe pageant in Myanmar in September, where she was named as the first runner-up.